-- 36-43 nm Deltavirus with negative-stranded circular RNA which depends on HBV to propagate - Causes immune-mediated liver injury; anti-HBs is protective; anti-HD is not protective. - Can be acquired as Co-infection (HBV + HDV together) or as Super-infection (HDV over chronic HDV) - Prophylaxis: HBV vaccination.
+- 36-43 nm Deltavirus with negative-stranded circular RNA which depends on HBV to propagate - Virion: outer lipoprotein envelope made of the HBsAg and an inner ribonucleoprotein structure in which the HDV genome resides. - HDV genome: single stranded RNA folded as a rod-like structure through internal base-pairing - Causes cytopathic damage in acute infection, and immune-mediated liver injury in chronic infection; - Anti-HBs is protective; anti-HD is not protective. - Can be acquired as Co-infection (HBV + HDV together) or as Super-infection (HDV over chronic HDV) - Prophylaxis: HBV vaccination.